 Let me set the scene for you: a four-foot tank, running an external filter.
 It's winter, so the ambient room temperature hovers around 18 degrees—or even lower sometimes.
 It's far too cold for tropical fish.
 You have three heaters in the tank, but it never seems to get warmer than 22–23 degrees, no matter how high the heaters are set.
 What's wrong?

-I'll tell you what's wrong.
-Regardless of how large your canister filter is, the flow is unlikely to create significant current in the tank.
-Water moves sluggishly, your heaters heat the water immediately around them, then switch off, creating a pool of warmth in one area of the tank and leaving the rest of it frigid.
+I'll tell you what's wrong: Regardless of how large your canister filter is, the flow is unlikely to create significant current in the tank.
+Water moves sluggishly, so your heaters heat the water immediately around them, then switch off, creating a pool of warmth in one area of the tank and leaving the rest of it frigid.

 A powerhead will create a nice underwater current, keeping the water moving around your tank and causing your heaters to actually heat all the water.
 Not only that, but the current will give your fish something to swim against, which is appreciated by active river fish that otherwise will spend their lives wondering how they ended up in a small glass pond.

-When Don't I Need A Power Head?
+When Don't I Need a Powerhead?

-- You don't need a powerhead if your external filter provides strong enough outflow to create a substantial current.
+- Substantial current: You don't need a powerhead if your external filter provides strong enough outflow to create a substantial current.
 I use the Eheim series of canister filters, which work well in most respects but which have a rather gentle flow that creates very little current at all.